akarim74/devops-learning/01-linux/notes/Overthewire-Bandit-Notes-and-Solutions.md

 **Password:** `pXa26xhMWaC2SvDotA4r9EgZkulOeSBW`

 **What I learned:** `find` is extremely powerful because multiple conditions can be combined to narrow down a search.
 Reflecting on this level, the challenge was extremely useful, as I researched the various use cases of the `find` command and that immediately benefited me in the later levels.
-Please refer back to the above explanation for more info on this.
+Please refer back to the above explanation to understand some of these use cases.

 ---